SEARCH WEBSITE

 Wendy Turner

-Head shot of Amy Byrnes
+Amy Byrnes

 Amy Byrne

 Amy Byrne is a passionate nurse lecturer and research officer with CQUniversity.
 Amy has a background in emergency nursing, rural and remote health, management and workforce development.
-Amy’s time in a remote community in South West Queensland drove home the disparity of health access, wellness and outcomes, leading to a profound interest in the challenges faced by those living in remote locations.
+Amy's time in a remote community in South West Queensland drove home the disparity of health access, wellness and outcomes, leading to a profound interest in the challenges faced by those living in remote locations.
 Amy is currently completing her Doctorate of Philosophy around the concept of Person-centred care within the nurse-led nurse navigator service.
-Amy’s research interests include First Nations people health wellbeing and equity, workforce development, resilience, critical discourse analysis, chronic disease, health service research and disparity of power in health care.
+Amy's research interests include First Nations people's health well-being and equity, workforce development, resilience, critical discourse analysis, chronic disease, health service research and disparity of power in health care.